tud-amr/localPlannerBench/docs/source/example.rst

 .. code:: bash

-   ../../plannerbenchmark/exec/postProcessor --exp results/<name_experiment> -k time2Goal pathLength --plot
+   post_process --exp results/<name_experiment> -k time2Goal pathLength --plot

 In the above line, the argument ``--exp results/<name_experiment>`` tells the postProcessor which experiment to process.
 Key-performance-indicators are listed behind